 Remember, your resume is often an employer’s first impression of you.
 You can keep it professional by:

-When describing relevant experiences, projects, or tasks that you completed, use power words.
-Power words are vocabulary choices that help you stand out.
+When describing relevant experiences, projects, or tasks that you completed, use resume buzz words.
+These power words are vocabulary choices that help you stand out.

-For example, instead of saying that you “carried out marketing tasks”, you can say that you “designed, developed, and executed large-scale marketing campaigns”.
+For example, instead of saying that you “did marketing tasks”, you can say that you “designed, developed, and executed large-scale marketing campaigns”.
 By using the words designed, developed, and executed, you paint a better picture of what exactly you did.

 Land the job you want